What is hospice?

 Here’s a PDF publication about Medicare Hospice Benefits.

-Hospices are facilities or services operated by either nonprofit organizations, for-profit companies or the government.
+Hospice facilities or services are operated by either nonprofit organizations, for-profit companies or the government.
 To choose the hospice care that best meets a patient’s needs, consider these starter tips.

 WHN TIP – Plan ahead: Look for hospice facilities well before you need to initiate hospice care.
-You’ll be more comfortable when you’re familiar with the service and met the staff members.
+You’ll be more comfortable when you’re familiar with the service and meet the staff members.

 Starting the Search

-- Start a hospice folder, notebook or binder — whatever works best for you.
-Prefer digital files?
-Create a folder on your computer where you can save your scanned notes, any emails or digital reports or any other health information.
+- Start a hospice folder in either a notebook or create digital files on your computer where you can save your scanned notes, any emails or digital reports or any other health information.

 - What are you keeping track of?
 Receipts, notes, questions, paperwork, photos, pricing, schedules, brochures, etc.

-- Consider a separate section or folder for each service you talk with.
+- Consider a separate section or folder for each service you contact.

 - Keep a diary – write down questions you might have for hospice staff, document staff and community visits, medications administered, pain levels, etc.